November 16, 2018

 A vaccine that shows promise to allow those living with celiac disease to enjoy the sensual experience of gluten again, has been popping up in the news over the last month or so, and it piqued our interest.

 Gluten is a protein found in wheat, rye and barley.
-When a person with celiac disease eats gluten, their body mounts an immune response that attacks and damages the villi in the small intestine.
+When a person with celiac disease eats gluten, their body mounts an immune response that attacks and damages the villi in the small intestine, the Celiac Disease Foundation explains.
 The small fingerlike projections lining the small intestine promote the absorption of nutrients, but damaged villi prevent that process.

 The only treatment is a lifelong gluten-free diet, but the Nexvax2 vaccine is an immunotherapy that could potentially treat the disease.

 PhillyVoice reached out to Alice Bast, the CEO of Beyond Celiac in Ambler, Montgomery County, to discuss the status of the Nexvax2 vaccine and other research in development.

 Beyond Celiac is a non-profit advocacy organization that strives to unite with patients and partners to drive diagnosis, advance research and accelerate the discovery of new treatments and a cure.
 Its website is a resource for those living with celiac, with information on symptoms of the disease to nutrition and diet tips and a current look at ongoing celiac research.